Lulani Faucets Review & Rating Updated: July 7, 2025

 Steel is much harder than brass.
 It can be made in thinner profiles that use less material and still have sufficient strength.

-But, steel is not in the least anti-microbial and.
-Unlike brass, does nothing to help keep harmful organizms from building up inside the faucets.
+But, steel is not in the least anti-microbial and, unlike brass, which kills microbes on contact, does nothing to help keep harmful organisms from setting up housekeeping inside the faucets.

 Brass